codersaiful/post-classified-for-docs/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/woo-product-table` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/post-classified-for-docs` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the PRODUCT TABLE -> Configure screen to configure the plugin's default setting.
+3. And Enjoy our plugin.
+There is no configuration/setting page.
+Just use shortcode.

 == Frequently Asked Questions ==